clemenex/scrap-book/README.md

 # scrap-book
-A web scraping project for booking comparison across AirBnB, Booking.com, and TripAdviser.
+A web scraping project for book comparison from OpenLibrary.